AshourDania/pdsnd_github/README.md

 Bikeshare

 ### Description
-bike share system provider for many major cities in the United States, to uncover bike share usage patterns
+bike-share system provider for many major cities in the United States in Chicago, Washington, and New york city. make the user explore bike-share program data for each city. by each month and day.
+And calculating the most popular by time or station of each city.

 ### Files used
 chicago.csv